ShreyaShinde25/JitServer_Visualization_Tool/README.md

   - ```children```: a list of methods that fall under the current execution path (defined recursively).
 The last node in the execution path should have an empty list for its children
     - A new child should only be added under the parent when the child is called by the parent from a unique position (i.e. line number) in the code for the **first time**
     - For recursive methods, this may mean the recursion stops after just one child is added (i.e. this means the recursive call is only made from a single position in the method)

+## License
+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for more details.